 Handmade pizza, gelato, and Chianti wine tastings, coupled with loads of fun, were the promised experiences.

 AUTHENTIC FOOD QUEST TIP: This pizza and gelato-making class in Florence is hands-on and focuses on the history and techniques of these classic Italian dishes.
 There are two classes offered per day, one in the morning and one in the evening.
-The experience last about 5 hours starting with the aperitivo and ending with your delectable homemade dishes.
+The experience last about 5 hours, starting with the aperitivo and ending with your delectable homemade dishes.
 Located in a Tuscan farmhouse with a stunning view of the countryside, you’ll enjoy a short private ride from the city center.
 You can also book this class on Viator

 Highlights Of Our Cooking Class in Florence